rl1987/trickster.dev/tricksterblog/content/post/smtp-imap-pop3-and-mime-understanding-email-protocols.md

 In the modern internet email sending part is conceptually (and sometimes technically) separate from receiving part.
 Email sending aspects are formalised in RFCs that describe SMTP protocol, whereas reception part can be done either via IMAP or POP3 protocol.
+The conceptual difference between IMAP and POP3 is that IMAP is meant to provide a way to browse mailboxes via network connection whereas POP3 is meant to download received messages into user-controlled computer and let them read it offline without any persistent connection to the server.
 Furthermore, MIME data format is used for encoding contents and inner structure of the messages that are transferred.

 Broadly speaking, email system is federated and consists of the following parts:
 * Mail Transfer Agent (MTA) is a program that implements SMTP protocol to transport messages